Frequently Asked Questions

 Why is Bamburgh Castle so significant?

-Bamburgh was the fortress palace of the Anglo-Saxon kings of Northumbria, and has been in continual use for over 2000 years.
-Much of the early history of the area comes from the Bede’s Ecclesiastical History of the English People.
-Bamburgh was the early seat of the Northumbrian Kings Oswald and Oswy, who are credited with introducing Christianity to the English royals.
-After being left in a ruinous state, the 18th Century, Dr John Sharpe, began the restoration, and the 1st Lord Armstrong renovated the living quarters of the castle, creating the beautiful staterooms and private apartments you see today.
+Bamburgh was the fortress palace of the Anglo-Saxon kings of Northumbria, and has been continuously occupied for over 2000 years.
+Much of our historical knowledge of Bamburgh in the early medieval era comes from the Bede’s Ecclesiastical History of the English People.
+Bamburgh was the seat of the Northumbrian Kings Oswald and Oswy, who are credited with introducing Christianity, permanently to the kingdom.
+After being left in a ruinous state after a great siege of 1464, Dr John Sharpe, began the its restoration in the later 18th Century.
+The 1st Lord Armstrong further reconstructed the castle at the end of the 19th century creating the beautiful staterooms and private apartments you see today.

-Excavation by the BRP began in 1996 and we have unearthed over 4 metres of stratified deposits.
-This means we are able to obtain excellent data from our work and contribute to the archaeological record of north east England and northern Europe.
+The BRP was founded in 1996 and undertook our first excavation at the Bowl Hole Burial Ground from 1997 to 2007 and has been working within the castle since 2000.
+This has generated a substantial archaeological archive that is currently being worked on.
 In the castle we have discovered large and small, domestic and industrial buildings, a probable early medieval chapel and evidence of large scale industrial practices (see the ‘Projects’ and ‘Publications’ tab on the website for more info), all accompanied by thousands of small finds.
 While uncovering defences of the early palace we have also found evidence for a probable large arched gatehouse.

 I haven’t excavated before – Will I be okay to dig with you?
 Am I too young/old to take part?

 Here at Bamburgh, we welcome anyone who has an interest in heritage and archaeology.
 You must be 18 or older to participate.
-We have a wide mix of people of all experience levels, and we welcome everyone.
-Having such a wide array of attendees gives us all a better experience, and we hope everyone leaves us feeling more comfortable about their excavation skills than before.
+Each year we have a wide mix of people of all experience levels, and we welcome everyone.
+In fact the variety in age and life experience of the attendees gives us all a better experience, and we hope everyone leaves us feeling more comfortable about their excavation skills than before.

 Do I need to bring my own tools, such as a trowel?